Billy-Dentith/Billy-Dentith/README.md

 [Front-end](https://github.com/Billy-Dentith/DayPlanner-FE)

 #### 🍽️ Resturant App
 Currently working on a restaurant web app that allows users to view menus & products, add items to their cart and view their orders.
-The app also allows restaurant admins to log on to view and amend order statuses. <br>
+The app also allows restaurant admins to log in to view and amend current order statuses. <br>
-Built with Next.js, JacaScript, PSQL, NextAuth.js, Tailwind CSS.
+Built with Next.js, JavaScript, PSQL, NextAuth.js and Tailwind CSS.